Fort Tiracol Heritage Resort

-In the year 1746, the viceroy of Goa, declared a war against the maharaja of Sawantwari and defeated them, the result of which the Raja surrendered the Fort to the Portuguese.
-Since then the fort was taken control by them until in 1961 when Portuguese rule was forced to bring to an end by India.
-This Fort possesses great historical value starting from the Marathi rule to Portuguese and then the freedom fight during the British rule.
-Each party used the fort as a protection against the enemy.
+In the year 1746, the viceroy of Goa declared war against the maharaja of Sawantwari and defeated them, the result of which the Raja surrendered the Fort to the Portuguese.
+Then the fort was taken control by them until in 1961 when Portuguese rule was forced to bring to an end by India.
+This Fort possesses great historical value starting from the Marathi rule to the Portuguese and then the freedom fighters during the British rule.
+Each party used the fort as protection against the enemy.

 About Fort Tiracol

-This unique heritage hotel is featured with seven rooms and unlike any other hotels each room of the hotel possess a name of its own.
+This unique heritage hotel is featured with seven rooms and unlike any other hotel, each room of the hotel possesses a name of its own.
 The renovated suites and rooms are aristocratic with contemporary Portuguese structures.
 There are 5 deluxe rooms and 2 suites each is named after the seven days of the week.
-2 suites are named as Friday and Sunday and rest is deluxe rooms.
+2 suites are named as Friday and Sunday and the rest is deluxe rooms.
 You can get full privacy and intimacy in the rooms.
-Despite contemporary Portuguese stylish structure, the rooms are equipped with all modern amenities properly matched with its monumental design.
-The hotel has got restaurant with lounge bar.
-The rooms are designed with king size beds, AC, Wi-Fi, TV, modern washrooms with rain shower.
+Despite the contemporary Portuguese stylish structure, the rooms are equipped with all modern amenities properly matched with its monumental design.
+The hotel has got a restaurant with a lounge bar.
+The rooms are designed with king-size beds, AC, Wi-Fi, TV, and modern washrooms with rain showers.
 You can also arrange for picnics and trips along with cruising and fishing if you want to.
 Transport and medical facilities are available too.

 When to visit

-The time between Novembers to March is the suitable time to visit the fort.
-As there are limited rooms to stay in the hotel, you need to do prior booking.
+The time between November to March is a suitable time to visit the fort.
+As there are limited rooms to stay in the hotel, you need to do a prior booking.
 But this time it is the peak season of Goa and the hotel tariffs are higher.
 If you opt for cheaper rates then the months from April to September is perfect for you.
 On every season you can enjoy the beauty of the surrounding greeneries and the sea.